twse/random-stuff/Readable Fonts/Iranian Latin.md

-Two screen fonts are provided for Wakhi diacritics and one for languages other than Wakhi.
+Two screen fonts are provided for Wakhi and one for languages other than Wakhi.

-### Diacritic letters for languages other than Wakhi
+### Diacritics for languages other than Wakhi
 | Glyph       | Codes   |
 |-------------|---------|
 | A acute     | Alt-181 |